What does public liability insurance for IT Contractors cover?

 Remote Working Scenarios

 Even for remote IT contractors, there are risks.
 For example, if a contractor sends a defective piece of equipment to a client, causing damage or injury, public liability insurance would cover the resulting claims.
-Additionally, if an IT contractor makes an client site or office visit and an accident occurs, the insurance would respond to those claims as well.
+Additionally, if an IT contractor makes a client site or office visit and an accident occurs, the insurance would respond to those claims as well.

 Why do IT contractors need public liability insurance?